Survey Propagation: A Resource Allocation Solution for Large Wireless Networks: Spin Glasses and Wireless Communication Networks

 \subsection{Constraint Satisfiability Problem (CSP)}

 CSPs are at the core of combinatorial optimization theory and deal with the question of whether a set of constraints $\Gamma$ between discrete variables $\mathcal{X}$ can be simultaneously satisfied.
 Each constraint is a clause formed by the logical disjunction (OR) of a subset of the variables or their negations \cite{Mezard2002}.
 The solution of the CSP is an assignment for the variables that guarantees that all the constraints in the problem are satisfied.
 CSPs are strongly related to the theory of spin glasses because the problem of finding the minimal energy configuration of the spin glass model can be written as a CSP.
 The clauses in the CSP are associated to the interactions between neighboring nodes and the orientation of each spin.
-The minimal energy configuration is an assignment that satisfies all the clauses.
-Similarly, the resource allocation problem in wireless communication networks can be formulated as a CSP.
-The details of such formulation are presented in Section \ref{sec:probFormulation}.
+The minimal energy configuration is an assignment that satisfies all clauses.
+Similarly, the resource allocation problem in wireless networks can be formulated as a CSP.
+Details of such formulation are presented in Section \ref{sec:probFormulation}.

-Finding the minimal energy configuration and, similarly, the channel assignment problem for interference minimization are combinatorial problems.
+Finding the minimal energy configuration and, similarly, the resource allocation problem for interference minimization are combinatorial problems.
 The design of algorithms to find configurations that fully satisfy the CSP and the determination of whether a given CSP can be satisfied, is a challenging task \cite{Mezard2002, Mezard2002B, Maneva2007}.
 This is because finding a solution heavily depends on how constrained is the particular problem at hand.
-Specifically, there exist a critical threshold $\theta_c$ for which the CSP becomes unsolvable.
 Let us define the ratio $\theta$ between the number $|\mathcal{X}|$ of variables and the number $|\Gamma|$ of constraints in the CSP as